TFL history

 The 1990 campaign will be remembered for many reasons: the absolute wretchedness of the Ketchikan Cougars, Narcoossee owner Wit Tuttell's drafting of deadbeat Vinny Testaverde, and the stunning emergence of running back Cleveland Gary as a fantasy workhorse.
 But the season's most enduring moment occurred in a Week 4 clash between Panama City and Balboa.
 Trailing by 17 points entering the Monday Night Game, Panama City reserve Derrick Fenner scored three touchdowns -- the final one on an unlikely play-action pass with time running out -- to lead the Penguins to a thrilling 45-44 victory.
 The game is now known simply as the "Monday Night Miracle."

-But Balboa's owner, John Sweeney, proved resilient.
+Balboa's owner, John Sweeney, proved resilient.
 Thought dead after a heartbreaking 21-19 loss to Denver in Week 11, the Constrictors won their final three regular season games to edge four teams for the final playoff spot, then breezed past two postseason opponents to earn a spot in the title game.
 There he met the Netherworld Islanders, who advanced on the strength of Week 9 trade with Ketchikan.
-The Cougars send Christian Okoye and Tony Zendejas to Netherworld for Eric Metcalf, Donald Igwebuicke and a unconfirmed rumor of a small quantity of marijuana.
+The Cougars send Christian Okoye and Tony Zendejas to Netherworld for Eric Metcalf, Donald Igwebuicke and a unconfirmed small quantity of marijuana (or so the rumor goes).

 Since the drug connection could not be proved, the trade was allowed.
 However, Sweeney easily won the championship game, 50-35.
-Each title game since has carried his name.
+John Sweeney also kept detailed records of that first season, for which the league is forever grateful.
+The league decided in 1992 to name its championship game after their former sports editor.

 His success in the Times Football League's first season led defending champion John Sweeney to leave the TFL and form a rival league -- the Darwin's Football League.
-Lured by promises of money and prestige, TFL founder Ken Sain folded the Phoenix Firebirds and entered into an unholy alliance with Narcoossee owner Wit Tuttell, forming the DFL's Times Bandits.
-Sain did remain as commissioner.
+He saw fantasy football as a means to make a lot of money, no doubt thinking winning was easy after he claimed the TFL's first title.
+Lured by promises of money and prestige, TFL founder Ken Sain suspended his Phoenix Firebirds and entered into an unholy alliance with Narcoossee owner Wit Tuttell, forming the DFL's Times Bandits.
+Still, Sain remained as commissioner of the TFL.

-TFL owners Mike Taylor (Denver) and Steve Katz (Baltimore) also moonlighted in the new league.
+Tuttell let his Narcoossee Nose Apes suit up for a second seasons.
+TFL owners Mike Taylor (Denver) and Steve Katz (Baltimore) also moonlighted in the new, high-money DFL, while keeping their TFL teams afloat.

 Katz did, however, have one shining moment in 1991.
-In a Week 11 matchup against Dutch Harbor the two teams engaged in a 74-72 shootout that would set numerous league records, some of which still exist 14 years later.
+In a Week 11 matchup against Dutch Harbor the two teams engaged in a 74-72 shootout that would set numerous league records, some of which lasted nearly 15 years.

 Tuttell's Narcoossee team forged a remarkable season after an unremarkable start.
 Held to a single point in their opener against Netherville, the Nose Apes won 10 of their next 13 games and advanced to Sweeney Bowl II.

 But the 1991 season belonged to a newcomer.
-Paul Ramey, who had replaced Sweeney, led the Hogtown Halibut to a wildcard playoff berth and a Sweeney Bowl victory over Narcoossee.
-It was the second straight year the champion came from the wildcard round.
+Paul Ramey, who had replaced Sweeney, led the Hogtown Halibut to a wildcard playoff berth and a Sweeney Bowl victory against Narcoossee, making it the second straight year the champion came from the wildcard round.

-It was a year of upheaval.
+It was a year of upheaval that by all rights should have killed the TFL.
 The Anchorage Times folded on June 2, 1992, scattering unemployed Times staffers to the far corners of the United States.
 The Times Football League, too, was now seemingly defunct.
-Commissioner Ken Sain, distracted by financial worries and a protracted job search, was content to let the 2-year-old league drift quietly into extinction.
+Commissioner Ken Sain, distracted by financial worries and a protracted job search, was content to let the two-year-old league drift quietly into extinction.

 It nearly did -- until Scott Lacy entered the scene.
 Reluctant to allow the passing of the league, the Panama City owner embarked upon a nostalgic mission to lure former members back into the fold.
 By mid-August, seven had returned, and new owners filled the five empty slots.